 Before the beginning of each semester, Online Studies emails program and curriculum directors to inquire what courses they would like to utilize for the upcoming semester.
 Additionally, course copies can be requested at any time to update the specific MasterCourse to make it current.
 This type of course copy can be completed by completing the course redevelopment request form.

 Course development and redevelopment

-When developing or redeveloping courses for online, hybrid and sometimes on-ground delivery, the department of Online Studies has trained Instructional Designers to assist with pedagogy and best practices in the delivery of courses.
+When developing or redeveloping courses for online, hybrid and sometimes on-ground delivery, the department of Online Studies has trained instructional designers to assist with pedagogy and best practices in the delivery of courses.
 The designers are skilled at UDL and OER principles as well as utilizing various third party tools to create courses that are academically sound and contain the appropriate rigor for their academic level.
 Courses can be redeveloped or developed at any time throughout the year; However the department requires that it is not concurrent to the course running.
-To request a course development or redevelopment, complete the course shell request form.
+To request a course development or redevelopment, complete the course redevelopment request form.

 Internal video requests

 Online Studies has a dedicated media specialist to assist faculty and staff in the creation of videos for internal use only.
 This includes recording and editing video for posting in courses, speaker, forums and the like.
 A video request form needs to be completed and submitted with a month or more notice of the recording date.